r3boot/jaken/README.md

 * Filename must be a single word and can optionally have an extension
 * Incoming arguments to the plugins must be set via argv
-* Replies to the bot need to be sent to stdout
+* Plugin output goes to stdout

 By default, the command is bound to a role with the same name as the command.
-This can be overriden by prepending the filename of the command with `<role name>_`.
+This can be overridden by prepending the filename of the command with `<role name>_`.
 This role identifier (including the underscore) will be removed from the IRC command.

+Some contextual information will be passed to the command via environment variables.
+The following can be used within your plugin:
+* IRC_CHANNEL
+* IRC_HOSTMASK
+* IRC_NICKNAME

 # Upcoming features
-* Additional information passing to plugins
 * karma/infoitems, in-bot or not
-* Possibility to reply via notifications
+* Possibility to reply using notifications
 * Port some plugins
 * Alias support
 * Endpoint for incoming irc messages